10 Essential Market Research Methods

 Other attendees are visual and would like to see a video demo on an HD screen or tablet.

 Many will want to engage with the booth staff and ask questions.
-Make sure that plenty of booth staff is available at all times.
+Make sure that plenty of booth staff are available at all times.

 Consider having a booth host who is trained to answer some simple questions and direct buyers to the appropriate staff member in the booth.